Brossard: Geography

 Many parks are scattered throughout the city of Brossard, including Parc écologique des Sansonnets.
 The parks are connected to the other areas of the city by about 37 km (23 miles) of biking paths.
 The city also has a municipal library building connected to its city hall building via an indoor passageway.

 Brossard is subdivided into many smaller sections.
 These sections are characterized by having street names that all begin with the same letter of the alphabet.
 The only notable exceptions are few major arteries (such as Taschereau Boulevard and Rome Boulevard) that span across two or more sections.
 The lettered sectors were created under a 1960s planning and zoning scheme, pursuant to a guiding plan established by the engineering firm of Beauchemin, Beaton et Lapointe, and had the goal of easier wayfinding in the absence of a right-angled street grid.
 Some of the sectors correspond to former neighbourhoods or municipalities, as follows:

 Some constructions in the "A" and "R" sections of Brossard are older than the city itself because they were built in the former communities of Notre-Dame-du-Sacré Coeur and Brosseau Station, respectively.
 The "M" and "V" sections are the first neighbourhoods built after the inauguration of Brossard in 1958.

+Two sparsely inhabited parts of Brossard, containing no streets other than main arteries and industrial roads, are arbitrarily called the "X" and "Y" sections.